SinLess-Games-LLC/Helix/DOCS/Notes/Vault.md

 2. **Dynamic Secrets**: Generate and manage dynamic secrets for applications, databases, and cloud services.

-3. **Data Encryption**: Provide encryption as a service for data at rest and in transit.
+3. **DataEntity Encryption**: Provide encryption as a service for data at rest and in transit.

 4. **Access Control**: Enforce fine-grained access control policies based on roles and identity providers.